Best Treats For Dogs - A Selection Guide

 Treats can also be a great way to help your dog fight boredom.
 Many of us spend most of the day away from our homes while at work, school or other activities.
 Dogs are highly social animals and can fast become bored or anxious when left alone for extended periods of time, often leading to negative behaviours such as chewing, pacing or excessive barking.

-Treats which take a long time to consume can be a good way to help to keep your pooch busy and occupied to help pass the time until you’re home again.
+Treats for dogs which take a long time to consume can be a good way to help to keep your pooch busy and occupied to help pass the time until you’re home again.

 Supporting their health